Skip to main content

 A program is considered reasonably designed if it has a reasonable chance of improving health, is not overly burdensome, and is not a subterfuge for discrimination.
 This means the program should not be a mere data-gathering exercise.

-For instance, a program that collects from employees without providing any follow-up support, feedback, or health programming would likely not meet this standard.
+For instance, a program that collects health information from employees without providing any follow-up support, feedback, or health programming would likely not meet this standard.
 The program should be a genuine effort to improve employee health, offering resources, support, and a clear path toward achieving the stated goals.

 The law permits financial incentives for wellness participation, but places strict limits on their size to prevent coercion.